 We are passionate about getting you the right qualifications to allow you to progress.
 We are very proud of our destinations for our year 13s and we will do what it takes to get you into university and apprenticeship or straight into work should you wish.
+Our destinations data is way above national and amongst the best in the city.

-Below is a table showing where and what our students went on to study in 2019.
+Below is a table showing where and what our students went on to study in 2020.